LSSTDESC/CLMM/CONTRIBUTING.md

 Note: `fix:` should correspond to version changes to Y. The rest of the scopes above should be version changes to Z.

-3. Tag this new version of the code.
+3. Tag and push this new version of the code.
 In the `master` branch use the following commands:

     ```bash
     git tag X.Y.Z